ros-drivers/microstrain_mips/README.md

 * `make clean` - Cleans up after the above two tasks

 ## License
-ROS-MSCL is released under the MIT License - see the `LICENSE` file in the source distribution.
+microstrain_inertial is released under the MIT License - see the `LICENSE` file in the source distribution.

 Copyright (c)  2021, Parker Hannifin Corp.